jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

     # Exceptions seen

   - I use :kbd:`ctrl/command+s` (Windows_ & Linux_/MacOS_) to run the test a few times and the test stays green with no random failures because Python_ uses the string_ representation of the :ref:`object<what is a class?>` in the curly braces ``{ }``.
-  - It can guarantee the order when I use a :ref:`variable<what is a variable?>` and the :ref:`f-string<what is string interpolation>` to refer to the same exact set_.
+  - It can guarantee the order when I use a :ref:`variable<what is a variable?>` and the :ref:`f-string<what is string interpolation?>` to refer to the same exact set_.

 ----